Acacia awestoniana: Distribution and habitat

-Stirling Range wattle is confined an area near the northern bounday of the Stirling Range National Park where it grows in wandoo woodland or along watercourses.
+Stirling Range wattle is confined an area near the northern boundary of the Stirling Range National Park where it grows in wandoo woodland or along watercourses.
 The plant is found on the lower slopes, on flats and along watercourses and grows in loamy or sandy clay loamy soils.

-Conservation status″
+Conservation status

 Acacia awestoniana is listed as critically endangered on the IUCN Red List of Threatened Species and the Biodiversity Conservation Act 2016 Threatened and Priority Flora list, and fewer than 1,000 individual plants are known to exist.
 It is also listed as Declared Rare on the Western Australian Department of Environment and Conservation Declared Rare and Priority Flora List and as vulnerable under the Environment Protection and Biodiversity Conservation Act 1999.
 The species occurs in a very restricted distribution, where its extent of occurrence and area of occupancy are not believed to exceed 12 km2.
 The major identified threats include increased bushfire frequency and grazing from quokkas and introduced rabbits.
 Due to the species only being known from a single location, these threats could potentially affect the entire population in a short period of time.